These 7 Abandoned Amusement Parks In Connecticut Provide An Eerie Glimpse Into The Past

 3. Suburban Park, Unionville

 operated for just ten years between 1895 to 1905.
 It was built by the Hartford Suburban Trolley Line to draw riders to the trolley service.
 The amusement park had a swimming lake, dance hall, merry-go-round, and its famous electric fountain.
+If you've found yourself searching for "abandoned amusement park near me," this one is a great choice for you to visit.
 When Suburban Park closed, it was slowly reclaimed by nature.
 It now lies within a forest park and you can hike through the remains.
-Learn more
+Learn more about

 4. Wildwood Park, Dayville

-Wildwood Park was created at Alexander's Lake in 1903 by the Connecticut Electric Railway.
+was created at Alexander's Lake in 1903 by the Connecticut Electric Railway.
 An outing to the park cost 10 cents on the trolley.
 Picnicking, swimming, dancing, and roller skating were popular past times.
-Though Wildwood Park did not have roller coasters or a carousel, monkey cages and the moving picture house kept guests entertained for a time.
+Though Wildwood Park did not have roller coasters or a carousel, monkey cages, and the moving picture house kept guests entertained for a time.

 5. Holy Land USA, Waterbury

-Holy Land USA was a biblical theme park attracting up to 40,000 visitors yearly.
+was a biblical theme park attracting up to 40,000 visitors yearly.
 The park operated from 1955 to 1984 featuring buildings and dioramas depicting key events and locales from the ministry of Jesus.
 Since its closure, the buildings have fallen into disrepair and are slowly being reclaimed by nature.